-Even if your pump has been flooded we can supply drive units so that you can keep your existing casing, but replace the internal electrical elements which would now be unusable.
+Even if your pump has been flooded, we can supply drive units to keep your existing casing, but replace the internal electrical elements that would now be unusable.

-If you would rather have someone come to your location to service the pump & maintain a treatment plant, if you have one, please contact us and we will direct you to your local specialist.
+If you would rather have someone come to your location to service the pump & maintain a treatment plant, please contact us and we will direct you to your local specialist.

-If you are unsure of which part you need for your pump we have created a useful spares guide which is available to download.
+If you are unsure of which part you need for your pump we have created a useful spares guide that is available to download.